pesto-students/fast-fingers-durgakiran/README.md

 [x].
 As soon as the typed word matches the word shown on screen, it should we considered submitted (pressing "ENTER" button shall not be required to submit a word).
 Empty the input box after a successful attempt.

-5. A timer shall be shown on the screen for every word and the maximum time that an user is allowed to type a word will depend on the difficulty factor.
+[x].
+A timer shall be shown on the screen for every word and the maximum time that an user is allowed to type a word will depend on the difficulty factor.
 Refer to the formula provided below to calculate the maximum time allowed :

 Timer value = (Number of letters in the word) / (Difficulty factor)